katharynduffy/LandCarbonAdvances/pre-workshop.md

 date: "5/9/2019"
 output: html_document
 ---
+## Install R

-*Important: please install the latest version of R so that you are able to live code the activities in this section of the workshop*
+RStudio requires R 3.0.1+.
+If you don't already have R, [download it here.](https://cran.rstudio.com/) *Important: please update to or install the latest version of R so that you are able to live code the activities in this section of the workshop*

 ## Windows R/RStudio Setup